ksoky/ksoky.github.io/publications.md

 <br />

 #### Journal
+- **Kak Soky**, Sheng Li, Chenhui Chu, Tatsuya Kawahara.
+Finetuning Pretrained Model with Embedding of Domain and Language Information for ASR of Very Low-Resource Settings, International Journal of Asian Language Processing, 2023
 - **Kak Soky**, Masato Mimura, Chenhui Chu, Tatsuya Kawahara, Sheng Li, Chenchen Ding, Sethserey Sam.
 TriECCC: Trilingual Corpus of the Extraordinary Chambers in the Courts of Cambodia for Speech Recognition and Translation Studies, International Journal of Asian Language Processing, 2022